 Antioxidants in our bodies are used to kill free radicals, so we need to replace them over and over.
 How?
 With food rich in antioxidants!

-Important antioxidants are:
+Important antioxidants for pregnant women

 - vitamin A